ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     4.5.
 Any other capacity that may bring breakthrough performance.

 ###### BSC and COBIT 5

-So, for [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard), it became no surprise that a framework that has widen the scope of governance beyond the mere financial view, but to also include intangible assets would merge perfectly into the COBIT 5 environment.
+So, the article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard) also states that it were no surprise that such a framework that has widen the scope of governance beyond the mere financial view, also including important intangible assets, that it would merge perfectly into the COBIT 5 environment.

-Another interesting point underlined from the above site, though, it is the fact that the BSC and COBIT 5 especially fit into a cohese system concerning the point of **The stakeholders** which cascades down to the more specific areas.
+Another interesting point underlined from the above article was that, it is a fact that the **BSC** and **COBIT 5** are especially fited into a cohesive system that applies concerns to the point of view for **The stakeholders**, which in itself cascades down to the more specific areas of the business:

 `The BSC provides for a balanced, holistic view of the Enterprise, and by using the BSC as a common tool to represent and align Enterprise and IT goals, COBIT 5 has provided an essential snapshot of the total value delivery of Enterprise IT to the organization.` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)